Gabiniani: Protecting power of Ptolemy XII in Egypt

 In 58 BC, Pharaoh Ptolemy XII "Auletes" had to leave Egypt and went into political exile in Rome due to a popular revolt, and his daughter Berenice IV seized the throne.
 Three years later, Aulus Gabinius, the Roman proconsul of Roman Syria, restored the king to the throne after a short campaign.
 Then he left a part of his army, called after him the Gabiniani, in Egypt for the king's protection.
-These Roman troops also included Gallic and German horsemen.
+These Roman troops also included Gallic and Germanic horsemen.

 Because Egypt was nominally independent, the Gabiniani were not a Roman occupying army but mercenaries of Ptolemy XII.
 According to Julius Caesar, they soon adopted the dissipated way of life of the Alexandrians, while they neglected Roman discipline.
 Nevertheless they still possessed a great fighting strength because Caesar described them as very dangerous enemies in the Alexandrinian war.
 They married Egyptian women and had already fathered children with them before the arrival of Caesar in Egypt (48 BC).
 Over time, they lost their connection with Rome and became a loyal protecting power of Ptolemy XII, who used them in fights against rebellious subjects.